Hosted by gunter|gunter's page

 I have no words...

-It was a most gorgeous day here in the City, not a cloud in sight but windy, which made it a bit hard on the way back home from my morning skate.
+It was a most gorgeous day here in the City, not a cloud in sight but windy, which made it a bit difficult on the way back home from my morning skate.
 Amazing the effect wind has ... going I was as fleet as the ... mmm, whatever; coming back with the wind in my face was an exercise in physics; I really had to push.
 I'm a little sore, actually.

 Went antiquing right after which may have helped getting me worn down.
 Antiquing is very tiring.
 One has to look at so many things.
 Headed uptown to the Flower District where parking lots turn into flea markets on weekends.
 Broadway above 23rd was closed on account of the Pakistani Parade.
 Sikhs everywhere (if I got the tribes right.)
 Didn't feel like waiting for the parade and went to look at chalkware and cookie jars and actually found a few I would have bought if I were buying.